TL; DR (also known as takeaways): Your culture may be standing in the way of…

 Marketers have started making extensive use of editorial calendars to plan and schedule marketing and/or multimedia content.

-The vast majority of editorial calendar software is built for marketers, and for marketing content.
+The vast majority of content calendar software is built for marketers, and for marketing content.
 Therefore, many of the online calendar tools offer functionality that serves the needs of marketing content: scheduling, recording metrics data, tracking SEO keywords, etc.

 A web team managing business content will almost certainly have different content calendar needs than a marketing team.